 Or, on the flipside, you’re a frugalista — someone who shops for the best deals in-store and online, stocks up on discount groceries, meal plans like a pro, and whips up 40 inexpensive freezer meals in a day.

 But everybody wants to know . . .
 How much should I spend on groceries?
 Is my family’s food budget on target, or are we way off?

 Get ready to see whether your spending is in line with the average grocery bill in America.
 Learn how to create a custom food budget for your family.
 Plus, grab the FREE food budget calculator down below for calculating your family’s ideal grocery budget!

 1. Check your budget percentage.

-According to the U.S. Bureau of Labor Statistics, Americans devote 11% and 15% of their budget to food each year.
+According to the U.S. Bureau of Labor Statistics, Americans devote between 11% and 15% of their budget to food each year.

 If you’re sitting at the 15% mark, weekly food expenditures would look like this:

 To figure out where you land in this table, take a look at the amount of money that hits your bank account each month.
 You can also pull out last year’s tax return and divide your annual take-home pay by 12.